andrewyu-ysh/obs/README.md

 # obs - Automatic Identification and Analysis of Basketball Plays

-This repository does not contain any code or fine-print details about the following project.
-It is a placeholder for my Master's Thesis project, which was submitted in partial fulfillment of the requirements for the degree: Master of Computer and Information Science.
+This repository is a placeholder for my Master's Thesis project, which was submitted in partial fulfillment of the requirements for the degree: Master of Computer and Information Science.
 The thesis was successfully defended on May 8, 2017.
 For the abstract, please visit http://rave.ohiolink.edu/etdc/view?acc_num=csu14943636475232.
 For more details about the project and other inquiried, contact me at andrewyu.ysh@gmail.com.

 ## What does the project do?